 Last summer, when Edward Snowden released documentation proving that the NSA has been spying on everyone’s data, it impacted the US cloud storage industry.
 Many foreign and US companies have decided to move their data onto clouds located outside the US in order to protect their data from panopticon-styled NSA investigations, but is this necessary?
-As a business owner, you want the answers to the real issue: Is a cloud-based ERP like Acumatica or NetSuite safe for your business?
+As a business owner, you want the answers to the real issue: Is a cloud-based ERP like Acumatica safe for your business?

 First off, what do we mean when we say “cloud”?